- 1 Tale of the Tape: HP Sprocket vs Polaroid ZIP

 Taking into account all our tests including: setup, print quality, speed, portability, price and features we feel the HP Sprocket just edges past the ZIP.

 Both printers are brilliant at what they do, printing out smartphone or tablet photos on the go.
 If you decide the buy the Polaroid ZIP then you would not be disappointed that’s for sure.

-Our 2019 Champion and winner of the funphotcreator.com HP Sprocket vs Polaroid Zip Face-Off is the HP Sprocket and you take a look at this little beauty on Amazon.
+Our 2019 Best Buy Champion and Winner of the funphotcreator.com HP Sprocket vs Polaroid Zip Face-Off is the HP Sprocket 2nd Edition and you take a look at this little beauty on Amazon.